golang/website/_content/doc/telemetry.md

 - `go telemetry off`: set the mode to `off`.
 - `go telemetry local`: set the mode to `local`.

+Information about telemetry configuration is also available via read-only Go environment variables:

+- `go env GOTELEMETRY` reports the telemetry mode.
+- `go env GOTELEMETRYDIR` reports the directory holding telemetry configuration and data.

 The [`gotelemetry`](/pkg/golang.org/x/telemetry/cmd/gotelemetry) command can also be used to configure the telemetry mode, as well as to inspect local telemetry data.
 Use this command to install it: